-Recognition of paternity, notarization
+Recognizing paternity, notarization

-Under German law, the woman who gave birth to the child is the mother of the child.
-Recognition of maternity is generally not required.
-If recognition of maternity or a declaration of consent by a legal representative is required, these must also be notarized by a registry office, the youth welfare office or notaries.
+Under German law, the woman who gave birth to the child is the mother.
+Recognition by the mother is not necessary.
+If recognition from the mother or consent from a legal representative is required, this must also be recorded at the registry office, youth welfare office or notary's office.

 Documents

-Recognition of paternity and declarations of consent are free of charge.
-If applicable, €30 for the affidavit in lieu of an oath by an interpreter
+Recognition of the father and consent are free of charge.
+Perhaps 30 euros for the insurance of an interpreter.

 Notes